Ace Gallery: History

-ACE Gallery founder Douglas Chrismas opened his own frame shop and gallery in Vancouver at the age of 17.
-His gallery became known as a venue where Vancouver artists could show alongside major New Yorkers, and get the feeling of belonging to a bigger scene.
+In 1961, ACE Gallery founder Douglas Chrismas opened his own frame shop and gallery in Vancouver at the age of 17.
+His gallery became known as a venue where Vancouver artists could show alongside major New Yorker artists, and get the feeling of belonging to a bigger scene.
 In the 60s and early 70s he brought artists such as Robert Rauschenberg, Carl Andre, Sol LeWitt, Bruce Nauman, and Donald Judd to Vancouver, Canada.

-The gallery expanded to Los Angeles in 1967 at the former Virginia Dwan Gallery space in Westwood, and then further expanded to New York in 1994.
-The galleries were noted for doing museum-level exhibitions by up and coming and internationally renowned artists.
-While in New York the gallery’s presence was amplified by doing exhibitions in conjunction with cultural institutions such as the Guggenheim Museum and the Cartier Foundation (Paris).
-Under Chrismas' directorship, ACE Gallery has had either offices or galleries in art centers outside of the United States, such as Mexico City, Paris, Berlin. and Beijing.
+The gallery relocated to Los Angeles in 1967 at the former Virginia Dwan Gallery space in Westwood.
+Chrismad opened a second location in Venice, Los Angeles in 1972.
+In 1978, the gallery expanded with a third location in an old car showroom on Georgia Street in Vancouver.
+The galleries were noted for doing museum-level exhibitions by up-and-coming and internationally renowned artists.

-In 1972, Chrismas mounted Robert Irwin’s installation Room Angle Light Volume at the first ACE/Venice, which opened at 72 Market Street in 1971.
-In 1977, ACE mounted exhibitions of work by Frank Stella and Robert Motherwell, along with Michael Heizer’s Displaced/Replaced Mass.
+In 1972, Christmas mounted Robert Irwin's installation Room Angle Light Volume at the first ACE/Venice, which opened at 72 Market Street in 1971.
+In 1977, ACE mounted exhibitions of work by Andy Warhol, Frank Stella and Robert Motherwell, along with Michael Heizer’s Displaced/Replaced Mass.
 Installed at ACE/Venice, the Heizer piece required that huge chunks be gouged out of the gallery floor to create recessed areas able to accommodate boulders.

+The gallery further expanded with a New York location in 1994.
+The New York gallery's presence was amplified by doing exhibitions in conjunction with cultural institutions such as the Guggenheim Museum and the Cartier Foundation (Paris).
+Under Christmas' directorship, ACE Gallery has had either offices or galleries in art centers outside of the United States, such as Mexico City, Paris, Berlin, and Beijing.

 In April 2016, ACE Gallery emerged from a three-year bankruptcy proceeding under the leadership of Sam S. Leslie.
 In May 2016, founder Douglas Chrismas was terminated from all roles at the gallery.

 In July 2021, Douglas Chrismas was arrested by the FBI and charged with embezzlement.

 In May 2022, Douglas Chrismas was ordered to repay 14.2 million in ACE art sale profits, which were diverted to personal accounts.

-In September 2022, LA Times did a long expose on Christmas' career and the state of his court case where he faced "up to 15 years in prison if convicted".
+In September 2022, the Los Angeles Times did a long expose on Christmas' career and the state of his court case where he faced "up to 15 years in prison if convicted".

 In June 2024, Christmas was found guilty of embezzlement and is awaiting sentencing.